nikkhil160/nikhil/cma5nwjbr001809l746ec9dur.md

 ## Who Sees Your Products?

-This feature is currently available to everyone with **browsing enabled (GPT-4-turbo)**.
+This feature is currently available to everyone with **browsing enabled (GPT-4-turbo) including ChatGPT Atlas browser**.
 As the rollout continues, more visibility is expected across platforms.

 ### Watch the Video